First-Time Buyers

 Do You Need 20% Down to Buy a Home?

 For years, the idea that you must put 20% down to buy a home has been treated like a rule.
-But here's the truth: it’s a myth that keeps too many people from owning a home.
+It's a myth that keeps too many people from owning a home.
 Today, buyers across the U.S. are getting into homes with far less.
 You just need to know your options.

 Understanding Down Payments

 Lenders like 20% down because it reduces their risk and eliminates the need for private mortgage insurance (PMI).
 PMI is an extra monthly fee that protects the lender in case you default.
-While avoiding PMI can be helpful, it shouldn’t stop you from buying if you can afford a smaller down payment.
-In fact, most buyers today put down far less.
+Avoiding PMI can be helpful, but it shouldn't stop you from buying if you can afford a smaller down payment.
+Most buyers today put down far less.

 Exploring Alternatives to 20% Down